varthe/tweakio/README.md

-# Tweakio

-Tweakio makes Torrentio usable as an indexer in Prowlarr, allowing it to integrate seamlessly with Radarr and Sonarr.

 > [!NOTE]
 > Torrentio only returns the size of a single episode, so file size estimates for full seasons will be inaccurate by default.
 Providing a TMDB API key allows Tweakio to fetch the actual episode count, improving accuracy.
 If left empty, Tweakio will assume 10 episodes per season.